 Recipe FAQs

+Raw fennel has a strong anise flavor.
 Cooking transforms it, though.
 Oven-baking caramelizes the bulbs.
-It downplays their licorice flavor and brings out a nutty, delicious creaminess, further enhanced in my version by grated parmesan.
+It downplays their licorice flavor and brings out a nutty, delicious creaminess, further enhanced in this recipe by grated parmesan.

 Yes.
 You can slice the bulb very thinly and add it to salads.
 It will add a licorice flavor and a crunchy texture.
+Keep in mind that in its raw state, fennel has a pretty strong anise flavor, so it's best to use it sparingly.

 Yes.
-The bulb is delicious whether raw or cooked and the leaves can be chopped and added to salads.
+The bulb is delicious, whether raw or cooked, and the leaves can be chopped and added to salads.

 Serving Suggestions